mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 **Outlook**
 <br>
 Therefore, to achieve best score and highly improved predictions, I recommend the following:
-- we have to use large datasets
+- We have to use large datasets
-- care should be taken with publicly available ‘Frankenstein datasets’.
+- Care should be taken with publicly available ‘Frankenstein datasets’.
 - Need Sufficient documentation to be reproducible
 - External validation are required to increase the likelihood of models